endoze/endoze.github.io/_posts/2023-10-16-containerizing-an-app-for-kubernetes.markdown

 # copy our app.ru file into the filesystem of our image
 COPY app.ru app.ru

+# Mark that we will expose a service on this port
+EXPOSE 9292

 # run our application via rackup
 CMD rackup app.ru
 ```